terrainthesky-hub/DS-Unit-3-Sprint-2-SQL-and-Databases/module4-acid-and-database-scalability-tradeoffs/README.md

 questions/discussion to class.
 Bonus - later on, follow up and complete a real blog post about different database technologies!

+This technology had some barriers to entry.
+It requires certain parameters on intake which make the process of transfering data from one type of database to another fairly involved.
+I'd like to learn more about the value of using mongodb because relational databases seem more straightfoward in terms of what you would expect in how they operate.

 ## Live Lecture Task

 We covered a lot of ground this week - today we'll bring it together, both